sheerlox/adb-standalone-build/METHODOLOGY.md

 In `src/adb/Android.bp`, find `libadbd_core` library declaration (look at the `srcs` property).
 Then update all `bp_libadb*_SOURCES` variables in `src/Makefile`.

+*Note: don't account for the `daemon/*` files as they are destined to the Android devices.*

 ### adb

 In `src/adb/Android.bp`, find `adb` binary declaration (look at the `srcs` property).